JiLaRiAtIoN/javarush-telegrambot/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Question for the developers about the application
+about: ask any questions, which are interested you
-title: ''
+title: "[QUESTION]"
-labels: question
+labels: 'question'
-assignees: JiLaRiAtIoN
+assignees: romankh3

 ---